Sacrifice fly: Records

 Only once has the World Series been won on a sac fly.
-In 1912, Larry Gardner of the Boston Red Sox hit a fly ball off a pitch from the New York Giants' Christy Mathewson.
-Steve Yerkes tagged up and scored from third base to win game 8 in the tenth inning and take the series for the Red Sox.
+In 1912, Larry Gardner of the Boston Red Sox hit a fly ball off New York Giants' pitcher Christy Mathewson.
+Steve Yerkes tagged up and scored from third base to win game 8 in the 10th inning and take the series for the Red Sox.

 History

 Batters have not been charged with a time at-bat for a sacrifice hit since 1893, but baseball has changed the sacrifice fly rule multiple times.
 The sacrifice fly as a statistical category was instituted in 1908, only to be discontinued in 1931.
 The rule was again adopted in 1939, only to be eliminated again in 1940, before being adopted for the last time in 1954.
 For some baseball fans, it is significant that the sacrifice-fly rule was eliminated in 1940 because, in 1941, Ted Williams was hitting .39955 on the last day of the season and needed one hit in a doubleheader against the Philadelphia A's to become the first hitter since Bill Terry in 1930 to hit .400.
 He got six hits, finishing with an official .406 average, the last player in over 80 years to bat .400 or more in the American or National League.
 In his book Baseball and Other Matters in 1941 author Robert Creamer, citing estimates, points out that if Williams' 14 at-bats on sacrifice flies that year were deducted from the 456 official at-bats he was charged with, his final average in 1941 would have been .419.